College of Nursing

 NURSE 3060 Behavioral Health Concepts: 4 semester hours

-Prerequisites: NURSE 3000, NURSE 3020, and NURSE 3030.
-This course focuses on mental health and illness across the lifespan for individuals experiencing emotional distress, crisis, and severe, persistent mental illness.
-Students will increase basic skills in interpersonal communication, decision-making, and professional behavior as they utilize theory concepts and research from nursing, psychology, pharmacology, and other disciplines in the provision of care to individuals, families, groups, and vulnerable populations.
-The course includes basic theory and clinical experiences in hospital and community settings.
-Students will complete 45 clinical hours.
+Prerequisites: NURSE 2000, NURSE 3000, NURSE 3020, and NURSE 3050.
+This course addresses mental health and illness across the lifespan including care considerations for individuals experiencing emotional distress, crises, and severe, persistent mental illness.
+Students will enhance their skills in interpersonal communication, decision-making, and professional behavior by integrating theoretical concepts and research from nursing, psychology, pharmacology, and other disciplines.
+The course includes both foundational theory and clinical experiences in hospital and community settings, preparing students to provide comprehensive care to individuals, families, groups, and vulnerable populations.

 NURSE 3065 Professional Nursing Adult and Elder Care I: 5 semester hours